 While that does not mean you need to speak with your attorney everyday, it is essential that you either communicate by telephone or e-mail about the status of your case every week to two weeks.
 This frequency will be more regular during the busy times of your case including when you have a Family Court hearing coming up, are in the middle of important investigation or discovery (discovery is the process in which you and your spouse can request information and documentation from each other) or are approaching a settlement conference or trial.

-2. Disclosure: disclosure is simply the truthful exchange of information with your family law attorney.
+2. Disclosure is the truthful exchange of information with your family law attorney

 That means when your family law attorney asks you for information, you provide the information completely and honestly and do not hold back facts or documents in any way.